Radio Physical Layer [Under GSM]

 GSM use TDMA with FDMA as an access method.
 Multiple frequencies are used with each frequency divided in (time) slots.
 Group of these slots is labeled as one "frame".
 These frames are further grouped to form multi-frame, super-frame, and hyper-frame.
 This frame arrangement is base physical structure.
 Frames are given numbers.
 Frame numbers repeat (1 to N frames and then start back from one).
 Frame numbers along with time slot number form physical identification.
 To make this work, MS first need to know the frame and time slot number (for at least one frame).
 This is done by transmitting all zero bits (or may be pre-known bit sequence) on (at least) one of the time slots on (at least) of the frames.
 This is sort of a marker.
 Zero bits mean constant modulated pattern and so help MS identify the frequency correctly.
 In GSM terminology, this is called "frequency correction channel" (e.g. 5 frames at regular intervals in 51 multi-frame).
 We will also need another channel to know the frame number.
 This is done having "synchronisation channel" at the same time slot as "frequency correction channel" at the following frame.

 In addition to above channels - as we have seen in article 1 - channels are needed for paging, broadcast, signaling, carrying transmission data etc. These are known as logical channels.
 The way logical channels are mapped to physical arrangement is known as channel configuration.
 The channel configuration is dynamic; it is broadcast in SYS_INFO 1- 4 messages over BCCH channel (physical location of which is pre-known).
-During active call, SYS_INFO 6 is used for the same via SACCH so that MS do not have listen to BCCH while on a call.
+During active call, SYS_INFO 6 is used for the same via SACCH so that MS do not need to listen to BCCH while on a call.
 One example channel configuration (based on DL - BCCH + CCCH + 4 SDCCH/4, 8 SDCCH/8 and UL - BCCH + CCCH + 4 SDCCH/4, 8 SDCCH/8) is shown below.

 Note: SACCH 4-7 will fall in next multiframe at same location as SACCH 0-3 respectively.
 CCCH would mean AGCH or PCH - which blocks (4 bursts/timeslots) belong to which channel is noted in channel configuration.